EBI-Metagenomics/mobilome-annotation-pipeline/docs/annotation_manifest.md

 The manifest and skip flags operate on different tool sets:

-- **Tools covered by the manifest** (InterProScan, AMRFinderPlus, antiSMASH, GECCO, SanntiS): when `--annotation_manifest` is provided, these tools are always bypassed — skip flags have no effect.
+- **Tools covered by the manifest** (AMRFinderPlus, antiSMASH, GECCO, SanntiS): when `--annotation_manifest` is provided, these tools are always bypassed — skip flags have no effect.
 If a column is populated, the manifest file is used directly; if a column is empty, no results are produced for that tool.
 - **Tools not covered by the manifest** (DeepARG, RGI): skip flags (`--skip_deeparg`, `--skip_rgi`) always work normally, regardless of whether a manifest is provided.

 ### Examples